 \section{Proof of Theorem \ref{Tmultiplicativeformality}}

-Besides Theorem \ref{Trelativeformality}, the other key to the proof of Theorem \ref{Tmultiplicativeformality} is the following: \begin{thm} The category $\OPER$ of non-$\Sigma$-operads over $\CHP$ admits a left proper model category structure where \begin{itemize} \item weak equivalences are those defined in Definition \ref{Dformality}, and \item fibrations are those morphisms $f:\oper\to \aoper$ such that for each $n\geq 0$ and $k\geq 1$, the linear map $f_{n,k}:\oper(n)_k\to \aoper(n)_k$ at arity $n$ and degree $k$ is an epimorphism. \end{itemize} \end{thm}
+Besides Theorem \ref{Trelativeformality}, the other key to the proof of Theorem \ref{Tmultiplicativeformality} is the following: \begin{thm}[\cite{hinich, spitzweck, BM, muro}] The category $\OPER$ of non-$\Sigma$-operads over $\CHP$ admits a left proper model category structure where \begin{itemize} \item weak equivalences are those defined in Definition \ref{Dformality}, and \item fibrations are those morphisms $f:\oper\to \aoper$ such that for each $n\geq 0$ and $k\geq 1$, the linear map $f_{n,k}:\oper(n)_k\to \aoper(n)_k$ at arity $n$ and degree $k$ is an epimorphism. \end{itemize} \end{thm}

 Our notion of a model category is that of Hovey \cite{hovey}.
 Recall that a model category $\M$ is said to be \textit{left proper} if a pushout of a weak equivalence by a cofibration is also a weak equivalence.
-Though we do not find this theorem in the literatures, this is not essentially new.
+Theorem \ref{Tmodel} is not new one.
 For the case of $\Sigma$-operads, existence of a (semi) model category structure was proved first by Hinich \cite{hinich} for chain complexes and later by Spitzweck \cite{spitzweck} and Berger-Moerdijk \cite{BM} for general model categories, and left properness was also proved in \cite{spitzweck, BM}.
 For the case of non-$\Sigma$ operads, Muro \cite{muro} proved existence of a model category structure for general model categories.
 In our simple case the proof is somewhat shorter.
 For the reader's convenience we give a proof of Theorem \ref{Tmodel} in section \ref{Smodel}.
 For a model category $\M$ and a morphism $f:X\to Y\in \M$, a Quillen adjoint pair